MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### CloudWatch
 - a monitoring service for AWS resources and applications run on AWS
   - CloudTrail: a record of your management console activities and API calls (a log of who did what at when)
+- CloudWatch is for **monitoring** performance
+  - e.g. CPU, disk reads, network packets, queue size
+  - NOT included by default: memory, disk swap, disk space and page file utilization, log collection
-- CloudWatch is for monitoring performance; CloudTrail is for auditing
+  - CloudTrail is for **auditing**
-- standard monitoring with EC2 is 5 minutes; detailed monitoring is 1 minute
+- standard monitoring with EC2 is every 5 minutes; detailed monitoring is 1 minute
+- by default, need 15 minutes to trigger the first alarm
 - CloudWatch Events can monitor state changes
 - CloudWatch can be used to create dashboards, set alarms, monitor events, use logs
+- Amazon CloudWatch stores metrics for terminated Amazon EC2 instances or deleted Elastic Load Balancers for 2 weeks
+- Amazon CloudWatch monitoring charge does not vary by Amazon EC2 instance type

+### CloudTrail

+- log, continuously monitor, and retain account activity related to actions across your AWS infrastructure
+- You can configure CloudTrail to deliver log files from multiple regions to a single S3 bucket for a single account
+- When you change an existing single-region trail to log all regions, CloudTrail logs events from all regions in your account
+- In the console, by default, you create a trail that logs events in all AWS Regions
+  - to log events in single region, use AWS CLI

+### AWS Config

+- a service that enables you to assess, audit, and evaluate the configurations of your AWS resources
+- continuously monitors and records your AWS resource configurations and allows you to **automate the evaluation of recorded configurations against desired configurations**
+- you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines
+- enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting
+- The AWS Config dashboard shows the compliance status of your rules and resources.
+You can verify if your resources comply with your desired configurations and learn which specific resources are noncompliant
+- difference from CloudTrail: can enforce rules to comply with organization policy; CloudTrail is only a logging service

 ### Auto Scaling

 - groups
 	- logical component: webserver group, application group, or database group
+	- may reference an ELB
+	- health check
 - configuration templates
 	- a launch template or a launch configuration for its EC2 instances
 	- basically an instruction for what instances to launch, what size they are and etc.
 	- to specify information such as AMI ID, instance type, key pair, security groups
 - scaling options
 	- ways to scale groups
+	- one or may may be attached to a auto scaling group
 	- can scaled based on occurrence of a specified condition (dynamic scaling) - such as CPU utilization - or on a schedule
 	- 5 options:
 		- maintain current instance levels at all times